 (iii) It would appear that the City no longer wants to take a role in encouraging businesses to do the right thing.
 This seems inward looking.
-One possibility is that the positions within Community Development that oversaw these actions were got rid of in order to employ Place Managers.
-If that is the case the council should be up front about it.
+One possibility is that the positions within Community Development that oversaw these actions were got rid of in order listed six (6) desired Outcomes of a DAIP.
+A seventh Outcome was previously included by the City of Vincent to provide a basis for improving equitable access and inclusion related to businesses and services within the City.
+As guided by the DSC the new Outcome Seven (7) as listed in this report is now a legislated requirement and therefore replaces the previous Outcome Seven (7).